convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 ### Use Convertigo with kubernetes

-Kubernetes objects are represented in the Kubernetes API, and we use them in .yaml format.
+Kubernetes objects are represented in the Kubernetes API, and can be used with file in ***.yaml*** format.
-For a Kubernetes Deployment, we need to create a deployment.yaml file which include all information about the application.
+For a Kubernetes deployment, we need to create a ***deployment.yaml*** file which include all information about the application.

 Here is an example of Convertigo deployment file on AKS (Azure Kubernetes Service):